 - The focus here is on British copybooks, though notable items from elsewhere are included, particularly from the earlier periods before English copybooks flourished.
 Not all these titles are the critical favourites, though many are; some are listed because of other factors.
 I am particularly interested in gender in copybooks, and in any books written for or by women, or which include material addressed to women or discuss women, however briefly.

-- As this list is mainly a working list for my own use, many of the links to the texts are liscensed within my institution, though I have made an effort to provide accessible links when I have become aware of them (further thanks are due to Sybille van Zuylen for her excellent links).
-The reader need not be envious of the proprietorial links as most are either to Early English Books Online (EEBO) or Eighteenth-Century Collections Online (ECCO), both early projects and while most welcome at the time, the images are nothing like the quality now possible.
+- As this list is mainly a working list for my own use, many of the links to the texts are liscensed by my institution, though I have made an effort to provide accessible links (further thanks are due to Sybille van Zuylen here).
+The reader need not be envious of the proprietorial links as most are either to Early English Books Online (EEBO) or Eighteenth-Century Collections Online (ECCO), both early projects.
+While each was most welcome at the time, the images are nothing like the quality now possible.

 - It is not always easy to trace the publishing history of such ephemeral publications as copybooks, so I would be grateful for any corrections, additions, or hints.

 Bock, Gregorius, MS, Scribal pattern book, c.
 1510–1517 [54 pp.] [Beinecke]: languages include German/Greek/Latin/Hebrew; hands include gothic textura, round gothic, round humanistic